Sannidhya127/File-Tracking-System-Mini-Project-/README.md

 This is a file tracking system with the Python Watchdogs library.
 It keep track of the files you delete, modify, rename or create and gives you live indications while the program is running.
-As soon as you run the program it will display you ll the changes that had taken place when the program was not running.
+This program will give the feel of a real ###WATCHDOGS HACKER